agardiner/csv-diff-report/README.md

 ## Usage

-CSV-Diff is supplied as a gem, and has dependencies on a few small libraries.
+CSV-Diff Report is supplied as a gem, and has dependencies on a few small libraries.
 To install it, simply:
 ```
 gem install csv-diff-report